Convergence analysis of two-grid methods for symmetric positive semidefinite systems: An inexact variant of Algorithm and its analysis

 \begin{remark} From Algorithms~\ref{alg:TG} and~\ref{alg:iTG}, we have

 i.e., the perturbation bound of two-grid solution is equal to that of coarse solution.
-Therefore, the accuracy of two-grid solver can be controlled by that of coarse solver. \end{remark}
+Thus, the accuracy of two-grid solver can be controlled by that of coarse solver. \end{remark}

+Let $\rho_{\rm TG}$ and $\rho_{\rm ITG}$ denote the asymptotic convergence factors of exact and inexact two-grid methods, respectively.
+The estimate~\eqref{iTG-est} yields